Pepperdine will begin play in the conference next year, along with five other former MPSF teams.

-In his first 20-year stint as Pepperdine's head coach from 1986-2005, Schroeder was one of the top collegiate water polo coaches in the nation.
+In his first 20-year term (1986-2005) as Pepperdine's head coach, Schroeder was one of the top collegiate water polo coaches in the nation.
 After coaching an unheralded USA squad to the silver medal at the 2008 Olympics and again leading the Americans at the 2012 Games, he earned the right to be known as one of the best coaches in the world.

 He was also one of the best players the sport has ever seen, as he served as the U.S. team captain for a decade and helped the Americans to a pair of silver medals.

-The Waves enjoyed tremendous success under Schroeder, as he posted a record of 340-220 (.607) in his 20 seasons as head coach.
+The Waves have enjoyed tremendous success under Schroeder.
 Pepperdine earned eight NCAA Championships berths and claimed the program's first-ever national championship in 1997.

 The 1997 squad went 25-3 (.893) and posted the best winning percentage in school history.
 The campaign ended with an 8-7 overtime win over local rival USC in the NCAA title game, held at the International Swimming Hall of Fame Aquatics Complex in Fort Lauderdale, Fla.